The Martian (film): Plot

 As Watney enters the Hab on one evening, a leak in the airlock causes an explosion that injures him and destroys the potato garden.
 Although he repairs the airlock, he is again threatened by starvation.
 NASA scrambles to procure a resupply ship for Watney, with Sanders ordering routine safety inspections bypassed to expedite the mission.
 This oversight results in catastrophe as the ship disintegrates shortly after launch.
-The China National Space Administration decides to offer a launch vehicle — originally intended for the Taiyang Shen space probe — to resupply Watney.
+The China National Space Administration decides to offer a launch vehicle – originally intended for the Taiyang Shen space probe – to resupply Watney.
 Astrophysicist Rich Purnell devises an alternative plan: send the Taiyang Shen launcher to resupply the Hermes, which will then use Earth's gravity to "slingshot" back to Mars two years earlier than Ares IV.
 Sanders flatly rejects the idea, considering it too risky for the Ares III crew.
 Henderson surreptitiously sends the proposal to the crew, and they unanimously vote in favor and divert the Hermes.
 Sanders is forced to support them publicly, but demands Henderson's resignation after the mission.

 After waiting several months, Watney embarks on the long journey to the Ares IV MAV.
 He plans to use it to rendezvous with the Hermes, but needs to lighten the load considerably by partially dismantling the cockpit.
-He takes off to orbit, but the Hermes crew find that they remain too far and too fast to retrieve him.
+He takes off to orbit, but the Hermes crew find that they remain too far away and moving too fast to retrieve him.
 Commander Lewis quickly improvises to explode the airlock in part of the ship, resulting in air violently escaping and slowing them down.
 Lewis also pilots a tethered Manned Maneuvering Unit to personally reach Watney, but they are still too far apart.
 Watney quickly improvises by piercing his pressure suit, and propels himself with the escaping air, reaches Lewis, and manages to hold on.
 NASA and spectators across the world all celebrate the successful rescue.

 After returning to Earth, Watney becomes a survival instructor for astronaut candidates.
-Five years later, as the Ares V is about to launch, those involved in Watney's rescue are seen in their current lives watching the launch footage.
+Five years later, as the Ares V is launching, those involved in Watney's rescue are seen in their current lives watching the launch footage.